adambard/learnxinyminutes-docs/latex.html.markdown

 \[a^2 + b^2 = c^2 \]

 My favorite Greek letter is $\xi$.
 I also like $\beta$, $\gamma$ and $\sigma$.
-I haven't found a Greek letter that yet that LaTeX doesn't know about!
+I haven't found a Greek letter yet that LaTeX doesn't know about!

 Operators are essential parts of a mathematical document: trigonometric functions ($\sin$, $\cos$, $\tan$),